martinandersson/box-manjaro-budgie-17/README.md

 Note:

-- I need to expand my GUI vertically in order to see the button.
+- I need to expand my GUI vertically in order to see the "Launch installer" button.

 ![Welcome to Manjaro!][img-08]